uol-soc-teachingrepos/COMP2421-Numerical-Computation/lec/lec07.md

----
-starttime: "Oct 18, 2021 10:05"
-subtitle: Solving systems of linear equations III
-title: Lecture 7
----
+# Lecture 07: LU factorisation

-#  The cost of Gaussian Elimination
+##  The cost of Gaussian Elimination

 -   Gaussian elimination (GE) is unnecessarily expensive when it is applied to many systems of equations with the same matrix $A$ but different right-hand sides $\vec{b}$.